bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ## Rendering a Component Under Test Inside Other Components

 It is possible to nest a component under tests inside other components, if that is required to test it.
-For example, to nest the `<HelloWorld>` component inside the `<Wrapper>` component, do the following:
+For example, to nest the `<HelloWorld>` component inside the `<Wrapper>` component do the following:

 # [C# test code](#tab/csharp)

 [!code-csharp[](../../../samples/tests/xunit/NestedComponentTest.cs#L16-L28)]

-These examples do the same thing, i.e. rendering the `<HelloWorld>` component inside the `<Wrapper>` component.
+These examples do the same thing, i.e. render the `<HelloWorld>` component inside the `<Wrapper>` component.
 What is special in both cases is the use of the `FindComponent<HelloWorld>()`, which returns a `IRenderedComponent<HelloWorld>`, which gives access to only the `<HelloWorld>` components part of the render tree, and the `<HelloWorld>` components instance.

 # [Razor test code](#tab/razor)